bigpipe/bigpipe/README.md

 ## Debugging

-The library makes use of the `debug` module and has all it's internals namespaced to `bigpipe:`.
+The library makes use of the `diagnostics` module and has all it's internals namespaced to `bigpipe:`.
 These debug messages can be trigged by starting your application with the `DEBUG=` env variable.
 In order to filter out all messages except BigPipe's message run your server with the following command: